Search

 € 35,00

 WILLIAMSON, James A. The voyages of the Cabots and the English discovery of North America under Henry VII and Henry VIII.London, 1929.
 Reprint.
 Amsterdam, Nico Israel, 1971.
 4to.
 Imitation leather.
 With 13 maps and plates.
-XIII,290 pp. Argonaut Press 7.
+XIII,290 pp. Argonaut Press 7. - The voyages of John Cabot in 1497 and 1498 and the North West voyage of Sebastian Cabot.
 [Boeknr.: 34524 ]

 € 45,00

 WILSON MOORE, Rachel.
 Journal of Rachel Wilson Moore, kept during a tour to the West Indies and South America, in 1863-64.
 With notes from the diary of her husband; together with his memoir.
 (Edited by) George Truman.
 Philadelphia, T. Ellwood Zell, 1867.Original cloth, spine gilt.
-274 pp. First edition. - Journal of her keen observations of life in the Caribbean and the state of slavery.
-With visits to Nassau, Havana, St. Thomas, Barbados, St. Vincent, Grenada, Trinidad, etc.Sabin 50430.
+274 pp. First edition. - Journal of her keen observations of life in the Caribbean, including visits to plantations.
+She was shocked by the state of slavery.
+With visits to Nassau, Havana, St. Thomas, Barbados, St. Vincent, Grenada, Trinidad, etc.Sabin 50430; Afro-Americana 6787; Theakstone, Vicorian & Edwardian women travellers, p.190.
 [Boeknr.: 36709 ]

 € 275,00